darlacameron/intro-to-d3-nicar-2020/README.md

 	![heat index][image-4]

 - If you want to make a basic chart or map for the web that *doesn’t* need to be interactive, be republished regularly or use a crazy shape, we highly recommend good ol’ Adobe Illustrator + [ai2html][4] or [Datawrapper][5].
 We'll share our detailed graphic technology decision-making process at the end of class.

-#### The plan for class
-1. JS and SVGs: Advanced JS techniques that are helpful when writing D3, and then we'll draw our own SVGs
-2. Intro to D3: We'll start with key modules like d3.select
-3. Sculpting data: D3 has great helper functions to get your data into shape and scale it to your SVG
-4. Drawing a chart: Putting it all together to make a chart with axes and labels?
-5. Advanced joins and transitions: Making charts dynamic.

 #### Time to code!
 Let's fire up a server.
 - Open the terminal or command line app on the laptop provided by IRE.
 They have helpfully installed a [http-server][6] for us.